Elections Information

 Campaign Reporting Requirements for Candidates

-The Fair Political Practices Commission (FPPC) provides free, expert advice at their toll free number (866) ASK-FPPC (275-3772) or you may go to their website at www.fppc.ca.gov.
+The FPPC provides free, expert advice at their toll free number (866) ASK-FPPC (275-3772) or you may go to their website at www.fppc.ca.gov.
 All campaign forms and most manuals and instructions are available on the FPPC website.

 Free viewers are required for some of the attached documents.